 GCU quickly seized control in the 10th inning.
 Freshman left fielder

-Tanner Johns opened with a single and Chacon followed with another base hit before junior second baseman
+Tanner Johns opened with a single, and Chacon followed with another base hit before junior second baseman

 "It was definitely important to get one," Scaldeferri said.
 "We do play great competition.
 Oklahoma State was a great team.
-These guys are a great team. … And today we ended off on a good note."
+These guys are a great team. … And today we ended on a good note."

 "Eight of our first nine games were against regional opponents, so we had to fight every single pitch," Wallis said.
 "To get a win against a really good team on the road, it was a good way to end the road trip."